MadameG1t/QA-Portfolio/STLC/test plan.md

 **Product Functionality**

 **What is the functionality of the product?
 Existing and to be added functionality.**
-(funcitonality is what has been tested before, new functionality is what is to be testes)
+(funcitonality is what has been tested before, new functionality is what is to be testes)(mkae bullet points on this part)

 The existing functionality of the product includes registering to the website as a user log in/register, to browse for products, to make a purchase.

-The added functionalities are confirm age above 16 as a alcohol purchase requirement, rating system from 1 to 5 stars available to users to rate the purchased products and ensuring the user pays a fair shipping cost according to location and price of purchase.
+The added functionalities are confirm age above 18 as a alcohol purchase requirement, rating system from 1 to 5 stars available to users to rate the purchased products and ensuring the user pays a fair shipping cost according to location and price of purchase.

 ### **2. Design the Test Strategy**